 How Much Carb Can I Eat?

-Most people with diabetes should eat between 45%-65% of their calories as carbs.
+Most people with diabetes should eat between 45% to 65% of their calories as carbs.
 The balance can come from fat and protein.

 Calculating Carb Servings